awslabs/amazon-qldb-shell/README.md

 * `\env`
   * Prints out your current environment settings including where they were set from.
 * `\ping`
-  * Prints the round-trip time to the server
+  * Prints the round-trip time to the server.

 ## License